The API Platform for AI Agents

 From cURL to live API in 3 steps

-Paste, generate, deploy — then watch it execute at native Rust speeds
+Paste, generate, deploy — then watch it execute at scale with sub-milisecond latency overhead

 Paste your cURL command